Nitrux/dnscrypt-openrc/README.md

 Service files and configuration files to use dnscrypt-proxy with Nitrux.

 # Issues
-If you find problems with the contents of this repository please create an issue.
+If you find problems with the contents of this repository, please create an issue.

 ©2023 Nitrux Latinoamericana S.C.